-The Chemistry and Geochemistry Department maintains a high quality, well-funded research program (> $3 million in research awards in 2011) with participation of students at both the graduate and undergraduate level.
+The Chemistry Department maintain a high quality, well-funded research program with participation of students at both the graduate and undergraduate level.
 The research program in the Department emphasizes interdisciplinary approaches to solving real world problems in areas including sustainability, alternative energy, materials, bio-detection, nanomedicines and water quality assessment, to name a few.

 February 9th is Mines' first-ever 24-hour giving day, and we will be competing for $25,000!
 The cause with the most donors at the end of the day will win, so by making your gift on February 9th, you'll be putting us one step closer to winning the bonus.
 Check out our page and find out what your contribution can do to make a difference in the lives of our students.

 Work that Chemistry Professor Kim Williams and her analytical chemistry class did with Golden gluten-free brewery Holidaily was publicized in the Denver Post.

 Emeritus Professor Kent Voorhees and Assistant Research Professor Christopher Cox are developing a patented technologyfor rapid diagnostics for bacterial infections!
 More can be found here.

 Congratulations to Chemistry Prof. Alan Sellinger and Physics Prof. Uwe Greife for their research award from the Department of Homeland Security for developing stable, inexpensive materials for detecting dangerous nuclear radiation!
 More can be found here.

 A study coauthored by Assistant Professor of Chemistry Jenifer Braley was published in Science Magazine that examined the chemistry of berkelium, one of the heaviest and rarest elements on earth.
 More information can be found on Prof. Braley's research webpage.